5.10.10

 TOYAH:

-As soon as you got out, they take you out, they put you in a caravan where a doctor examines you and checks that your heart’s healthy, your blood pressure is right.
+As soon as you got out!
+They take you out, they put you in a caravan where a doctor examines you and checks that your heart’s healthy, your blood pressure is right.
 And then there’s all this gorgeous chocolate in front of you.
-And I just ate and ate and ate!
-(Lorna chuckles) I soon put that back on.
+I just ate and ate and ate!
+(Lorna chuckles) I soon put that back on

 LORNA:

-I do wonder as well, I spoke to you couple of years ago now on the afternoon programme and we spoke all about your insomnia.
-And you were on the search (below "Tonight: How Do You Sleep?") to get yourself a full nights sleep.
-You told me it had been 36 years since you’d had a full night sleep.
+I spoke to you, couple of years ago now, on the afternoon programme all about your insomnia.
+You were on the search ("Tonight: How Do You Sleep?") to get yourself a full night's sleep.
+You told me it had been 36 years since you’d had a full night's sleep.
 Did you ever find the answer to your insomnia?

 TOYAH: